Holiday Pay 101: What Employers Need to Know

 3. Encourage inclusion

-Today’s workforce is more diverse than ever, and it’s important your holiday pay policies reflect that.
+As the workforce becomes more diverse, holiday pay policies should evolve too, so everyone feels recognized and supported.
 One way to do this is by incorporating floating holidays into your PTO allowances.
 These days can be used for any reason, including an employee’s birthday or a religious observance, allowing flexibility and promoting inclusion.

-Providing this option can also aid employers in complying with Title VII of the Civil Rights Act of 1964, which mandates that employers with 15 or more employees accommodate employees’ “sincerely held religious beliefs or practices” unless doing so would cause undue hardship.
+Providing this option can also help businesses comply with Title VII of the Civil Rights Act of 1964, which mandates that employers with 15 or more employees accommodate employees’ “sincerely held religious beliefs or practices” unless doing so would cause undue hardship.

 4. Plan your paydays

-Your holiday pay policy may also describe if employees who leave the business are eligible for holiday pay within their final pay period.
-For example, some companies require staff to be employed on the actual day of the holiday to receive the wages.
+Your holiday pay policy may also outline whether employees who leave the business are eligible to receive holiday pay in their final paycheck.
+For example, some companies require staff to be actively employed on the actual holiday to qualify for the wages.

 Holidays are meant for relaxing, but sometimes navigating their pay policies is anything but.
-That’s where a professional employer organization (PEO) steps in to simplify the process.
+That’s where a professional employer organization (PEO) steps in to streamline the process.

-PEOs are a type of human resource (HR) outsourcing provider that specializes in supporting small businesses with HR management, employee benefits, payroll, compliance, and more.
+PEOs, like ExtensisHR, are a type of human resource (HR) outsourcing provider that specializes in supporting small and medium-sized businesses (SMBs) with HR management, employee benefits, payroll, compliance, and more.

-- Compliance expertise, giving you the peace of mind that you’re adhering to all applicable employment laws.
+- Compliance expertise, so you have the peace of mind that you’re adhering to all applicable employment laws.

-- Payroll administration, including timely and accurate payroll processing, tax filing and credit support, and more.
+- Payroll administration, including timely and accurate payroll processing, tax filing, and more.

-- Time and labor management, enabling your company to easily control schedules, attendance, overtime, and timecards.
+- Time and labor management, enabling your company to control schedules, attendance, overtime, and timecards easily.

 - HR guidance, including assisting with holiday pay policy creation and updates, and maintaining employee handbooks accordingly.

-Additionally, ExtensisHR connects small- and medium-sized businesses with Fortune 500-level employee benefits plans, offers them complimentary recruiting services, and a range of additional HR services.
+Additionally, ExtensisHR equips SMBs with Fortune 500-level employee benefits plans, offers them complimentary recruiting services, and provides a range of additional HR services designed to reduce administrative burden and support long-term growth and scalability.